 Flip the table upside down and mark the center on the bottom of each leg.
 Drill a hole the size and depth outlined in the instructions for the casters.

-Before inserting the socket into the hole, trim the sides a bit with tin snips so they don’t overhang past the leg.
+Before inserting the socket into the hole, trim the sides a bit with tin snips so they don’t overhang past the leg (if necessary).
 Gently tap into place.

 Press caster stem into socket until it locks.